‘Deadliest Catch’ Captains Battle Brutal Winter Amid Tragedy Of Lost Fishermen

 Deadliest Catch’s Captain Johnathan Hillstrand of the Time Bandit reacted to the news of the Destination crew being lost at sea and weighed in on the deadly conditions.

 “I just got home, and it was like the most evil, cold season.
 We’ve been lucky the last couple years, but this is heavy freezing spray and -40 and a terrible season.
-We took on 200 tons of ice and it took around 28 hours to get the ice off the boat. … We were in trouble.”
+We took on 200 tons of ice and it took around 28 hours to get the ice off the boat….
+We were in trouble.”

 A photo was posted by Hillstrand of the extreme ice conditions at sea on February 13, the same day search efforts for the Destination disappeared were called off.